“We believe in building a culture of high standards” — Jeff Bezos

 - Internet-Related Topics: Being an e-commerce company, Amazon needs software engineers who understand how the world wide web works.
 Being familiar with the fundamentals of browser functions, DNS, and TCP/IP is yet another essential skill to have.

 - Machine Learning and Artificial Intelligence: Amazon is one of the front-runners in the technology space, and being familiar with basic AI-ML concepts and algorithms can set you apart.
 The key Amazon interview preparation strategy here is to understand how train/test protocols work in data-driven modeling and have an idea of how to deal with any ML problem given to you.
+Note that ML questions/problems in the Amazon interview process are only asked for ML-related roles.

 For a list of sample questions, read Amazon Interview Questions here.

-Top Preparation Tips to Crack Amazon Interview
+Tips to Ace the Amazon Interview Process

 1. Leverage Amazon's Published Resources